 Venice is the result of a history dotted with unreachable artistic, cultural, and economic peaks and its territory is the ideal place to enhance the spiritual and material elevation of any person.
 With this we do not want to speak only of the famous places of interest that have been able to give, for centuries, a perfect identity of the lagoon, but also of the academic and educational sphere, an authentic generator of talent envied around the world.
-Learning Italian in Venice will be THE experience.
+Learn Italian in Venice will be THE experience.
 This small city is a place of moving beauty, a landscape that strikes you in the heart.
-Everything is slower, as if the whole city were following the springy movement of the waves below.
+Everything is slower as if the whole city were following the springy movement of the waves below.
 It is no coincidence that reggae is one of the music that Venetians love most.

 Your feet will be your best friends, in Venice.
 Moving your legs also moves your thoughts.
 As you walk, your brain empties and your head, surprisingly, becomes creative.